 Students who are not allowed to continue to their next EAP session may ask the Academic Manager for permission to reapply to the EAP program after a minimum break of one session.
-To be readmitted, students have to write and send in a 500-word essay which tells us the changes that they have made to make sure they are successful in the next session, and then meet with the Academic Manager to talk about their goals for the next semester and how the student hopes to achieve them.
+To be readmitted, students have to write and send in a 500-word essay which tells us the changes that they have made to make sure they are successful in the next session and/or other requested documentation needed to demonstrate change in circumstances, and then meet with the Academic Manager to talk about their goals for the next semester and how the student hopes to achieve them.
 The Academic Manager will make the final decision about the student rejoining the program depending on both the short essay and interview.
 If admitted, the student will be retested and will be placed at the level of their most recent test.
 Please note that this level could be below the level they previously tested at or achieved.